george-hawkins/arf-drone/transmitter-ongoing.md

 _Set country code._
 <img width="256" src="images/opentx-screenshots/country-code.bmp">

 Now navigate down further to the bottom of the screen.
 The last two entries are _Rx channel ord_ and _Mode_.
 We already covered mode when setting up the sticks - we're using mode 2 and default value of _Mode_ should already match this.
-However we do have to change _Rx channel ord_ - by default it's set to _TAER_, change this to _TAER_.
-The next section below explains what this means.
+However we do have to change _Rx channel ord_ (by default it's set to _TAER_), change this to _AETR_.
+The next section down below explains what this means.

 _Set RX channel order._
 <img width="256" src="images/opentx-screenshots/rx-channel-ord.bmp">